Bahrain says catches Iran-linked cell plotting attacks

 There was no immediate reaction from Iran, caught up in a mounting diplomatic dispute with its regional rival Saudi Arabia and other Sunni-led Gulf states including Bahrain.

-"A secret terrorist plot aided by the so-called Iranian Revolutionary Guard and the Hezbollah terrorist organisation was foiled," the Gulf island kingdom's state news agency BNA reported.
+"A secret terrorist plot aided by the so-called Iranian Revolutionary Guard and the Hezbollah terrorist organization was foiled," the Gulf island kingdom's state news agency BNA reported.

 "It targeted the security of the kingdom of Bahrain by (plotting to) carry out a series of dangerous bombings," it added.